- Planning for professional learning

 Employees and managers may also consider accessing external training programs, where appropriate, such as programs offered by:

 - Institute of Public Administration.

 Resourcing occurs within the University's framework of strategic and operational planning priorities.

 Heads of Work Units will fund professional learning initiatives to meet operational needs within their areas of responsibility.
 Members of Executive and Heads of Work Units may fund professional learning activities to meet the strategic needs of the University.

-The SCU Professional Learning Calendar is managed by HR Services and responds to institutional wide professional learning needs identified from the PMDR process and strategic priorities such as the VC's priorities.
+The SCU Professional learning calendar is managed by HR Services and responds to institutional wide professional learning needs identified from the PMDR process and strategic priorities such as the VC's priorities.

 For assistance and further information contact:

 T: +61 2 66203953 or +61 2 66203978